 No mention of the trams in Blackpool could be complete without including the Illuminated trams.
 They are, and will no doubt remain, one of the most photographed of all the attractions in Blackpool.
 The first illuminated trams were right back in 1912 and from the 1920’s purpose built feature cars became an important part of the annual Blackpool Illuminations.

 The most famous of all is twin tram 733/734 much better known as the Western Train.
-Thanks to a National Lottery funded restoration in 2009 and a full refurbishment in 2020 this jewel in the crown of the Illuminations Tours should be with us for many years to come.
+Thanks to a National Lottery funded restoration in 2009 and an extensive refurbishment in 2020 this jewel in the crown of our Illuminations Tours should be with us for many years to come.